be-lb/solar-sim/README.md

 ### Make the doc
 ```
-$ typedoc --out docs --mode modules src
+$ typedoc --out gen_docs --mode modules src
 ```

-The documentation is available as HTML pages in /docs/.
+The documentation is available as HTML pages in /gen_docs/.

 ## Web